 We have no integers p, q satisfying above equation.
-So by factorization method we cannot solve the given equation.
+So by factorization method it is difficult to solve the given equation.

 Therefore, we shall try another method.

 Consider the following situation

 The product of Sunita's age (in years) two years ago and her age four years hence is one more than twice her present age.
 What is her present age?